moosend/mooskin-ui/components/SideBar/README.md

 * `label` - label below the Item
 * `image` - image covering the main body of the Item
 * `onClick` - function that is called when the Item is clicked
-* `onMouseEnter` - function call when mouse enters the Item
-* `onMouseLeave` - function call when mouse leaves the Item
 * `className` - add additional classes to the SideBar
 * `style` - or additional styles

+## Supported attributes for Secondary

+* `className` - custom classes
+* `style` - or additional styles

 </div>

-Allthough these attributes are supported, only `display` for SideBar and `label` for Item are mandatory.
+Allthough these attributes are supported, only `label` of te Item is mandatory.

 ___